bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

-1. What is the runtime complexity of `insert`?
+1) What is the runtime complexity of `insert`?
+- O(logn), it has to traverse half trees to find its place.

-2. What is the runtime complexity of `contains`?
+2) What is the runtime complexity of `contains`?
+- O(logn), it has to traverse half trees to find the target value.

-3. What is the runtime complexity of `get_max`?
+3) What is the runtime complexity of `get_max`?
+- O(logn), it has to traverse half trees all the way through to make sure it's the highest value.

 ## Heap